darkmsph1t/_spartan/README.md

 ## QUICK START!
 1. Create a new application: npm init to accept the defaults be sure to use the ‘-y’ flag
-optional: Enable version control w/ git: git init
+optional: Enable version control w/ git: `git init`
-1. Install the package: npm install -g spartan-shield _installs spartan as a command line module you can use in any project
+1. Install the package: <h2>`npm install -g spartan-shield`</h2><br> _installs \_spartan as a command line module you can use in any project_
    * There’s some wonkiness installing on Linux using the -g flag as access to /usr/bin/ requires elevated permissions.
-To overcome this, install as sudo npm install -g spartan-shield.
+To overcome this, install as `sudo npm install -g spartan-shield`.
 If necessary, you should still be able to install and run it locally without the global flag
-1. Run the package: _spartan init creates a policy based upon your answers to a few questions.
+1. Run the package: `_spartan init` creates a policy based upon your answers to a few questions.
 Use ‘y’ to generate a default policy and boilerplate code

 ### HOW YOU KNOW IT WORKED
 Assuming there are no errors, you will see 3 new files/folders in your local directory: